thecdil/gayrodeo-coding/content/1-code.md

 1. Read through your transcript and tag cells with the preapproved tags in the table below.
 These tags should be entered into the `tags` column, in the same row as the text they're describing.

-2. Keep tags lowercase (following format in the table below).
+2. Keep tags lowercase (following the format in the table below).

 2. If you put multiple tags in one cell, **separate them with a semicolon (`;`)**.